Tip #557: An Ode to Pipe Cleaners

 But, by far, the very best tactile object that trainers can provide on their participants’ tables is the simple pipe cleaner.

-Pipe cleaners are colorful.
-They come in all of the colors of the rainbow.
+Pipe cleaners are colorful, coming in all of the colors of the rainbow.

-They weight almost nothing.
+They weigh almost nothing.
 This makes them wonderfully portable.

 They are soft and compress easily into the spaces between the ribs of carry ons and suitcases.